 If something goes wrong with your repayments and it can be proved that it was due to its unsuitability, then the broker can be held liable for recommending that mortgage.

-Before speaking to a mortgage broker, check if they cover 'whole of market' – meaning they simply cover everything on the market.
+Before speaking to a mortgage broker, check if they cover the 'whole of market' – meaning they simply cover everything on the market.
 Many will offer their services free and take commission from the mortgage lender, but others will charge you instead.

 Looking for a mortgage from one of the biggest lenders should not be your first option.
 Compare the mortgage market, do your research, and always look ahead to the future when planning your budget.